CriticalFlaw/FlawBOT/.github/README.md

    * In case of errors, install the [.NET Core 7.0 Runtime for **console apps**][runtime-link].

 ### Commands
-Following is a list of command modules included with FlawBOT.
-Check the documentation for details.
 There are multiple commands modules available in FlawBOT.
 Manage your Discord server, call popular public APIs or play music in your voice channel.
 [Click here for the full command documentation][commands-link].

 ### API Tokens
 To get the most out of FlawBOT's commands, modify the included **config.json** file with the required API tokens.
 [Click here for the full list of API tokens and where to find them.][tokens-link]

 <!-- MARKDOWN LINKS -->
 [releases-link]: https://github.com/CriticalFlaw/FlawBOT/releases/latest